jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.1.7 =
+Fixed a few minor glitches.

 = 3.1.6 =
 Further integrated the Pro extension.
 Pro users should update at this time also.